Massages Using Aromatherapy Essential Oils

 - Sensual massage: 1 drop Jasmine, 1 drop Sandalwood, 1 drop Rose Geranium, 1 drop Ylang Ylang, and 1 drop Frankincense can be added per tablespoon of Almond oil.
 These oils relax, increase sensuality and open the heart.*

 A small study 1 in 2005 showed that both normal massage (with Sweet Almond Oil) and aromatherapy massage (all-body massage with Sweet Almond Oil, and Lavender, Cypress and Sweet Marjoram Essential Oils and a foot bath with Tea Tree) decreased anxiety and depression, but only aromatherapy massage increased peripheral blood lymphocytes, indicating that the aromatherapy massage may have been of more benefit to the immune system.
+Most people find massage of benefit and aromatherapy massage even more enjoyable.
+So why not try giving yourself or your partner an aromatherapy massage, or ask your massage therapist to blend in an Essential Oil you would like to try with the oils they are going to use?
+See How To Apply Essential Oils for further details.
+You might be surprised by the effects.

 Sources: